Analysis | Clippers need new coach Tyronn Lue to recreate immediate success he had with Cavaliers

 With superstars Kawhi Leonard and Paul George able to opt out of their respective contracts after this season, and the salary cap-strapped Clippers already without most of their first-round draft picks for the foreseeable future, the team is very much in win-now mode.
 As in, win it all.
 Now, please.

-There is even more urgency this upcoming season as there was in the one that recently concluded at the NBA’s bubble near Orlando, where the Clippers flamed out in the Western Conference semifinals under former coach Doc Rivers.
-That team, with Leonard and George joining a talented, veteran group, was a popular favorite to win the title, only to blow a 3-1 lead to the Denver Nuggets and fail to even reach a much-anticipated showdown with the Los Angeles Lakers.
+There will be even more urgency this upcoming season than there was in the one that recently concluded at the NBA’s bubble near Orlando, where the Clippers flamed out in the Western Conference semifinals under former coach Doc Rivers.
+That team, with Leonard and George joining a talented, veteran group, was a popular favorite to win the title, only to blow a 3-1 lead to the Denver Nuggets and fail to even reach a much-anticipated showdown with the Los Angeles Lakers in the conference finals.

 At least, though, it was only Year 1 of Leonard-George partnership, as the latter insisted unconvincingly just after his squad’s shocking ouster.